moinwiki/moin/docs/admin/configure.rst

 ACLs - special groups
 ---------------------
-In addition to the groups provided by the group backend(s), there are some special group names available within ACLs:
+In addition to the groups provided by the group backend(s), there are some special group names available within ACLs.
+These names are case-sensitive and must be capitalized as shown:

 * All - a virtual group containing every user
 * Known - a virtual group containing every logged-in user